2023 National Schools of Character

 One of the highlights of our year at CharacterPlus is recognizing the hard work and dedication of these schools.
 CharacterPlus member schools and districts historically represent more than 20% of the nation’s National School of Character designees.

-This year, three local schools previously recognized as National Schools of Character reapplied and received the designation for the third time, meaning they have been involved in the Schools of Character process since at least 2011.
+This year, four local schools previously recognized as National Schools of Character reapplied and received the designation for the third time, meaning they have been involved in the Schools of Character process since at least 2013.
 Those schools are:

 Five regional schools previously recognized as National Schools of Character reapplied and received the designation for the second time.
 Those schools are:

 Additionally, one school received the designation of National School of Character for the first time.
-That school is:
+That school is Parkway South Middle (Parkway).

 The 11 Principles of Character Education and State Schools of Character are trademarks of Character.org in Washington, DC.
 Character.org and CharacterPlus have been partners in character education since 1993.

-For additional information about this recognition or each school’s journey to National School of Character designation, please contact Nicole Diehl, Missouri Schools of Character Coordinator, at email@example.com.
+For additional information about this recognition or each school’s journey to State or National School of Character designation, please contact Nicole Diehl, Missouri Schools of Character Coordinator, at firstname.lastname@example.org, or visit us at characterplus.org.